 Nuisance Suits I: Simple Extortion

 Players

 A plaintiff and a defendant.

-The Order of Play

-- 1 The plaintiff decides whether to bring suit against the defendant at cost c. - 2 The plaintiff makes a take-it-or-leave-it settlement offer of s > 0. - 3 The defendant accepts or rejects the settlement offer. - 4 If the defendant rejects the offer, the plaintiff decides whether to give up or go to trial at a cost p to himself and d to the defendant. - 5 If the case goes to trial, the plaintiff wins amount x with probability $\gamma$ and otherwise wins nothing.
+The Order of Play - 1 The plaintiff decides whether to bring suit against the defendant at cost c. - 2 The plaintiff makes a take-it- or-leave-it settlement offer of s > 0. - 3 The defendant accepts or rejects the settlement offer. - 4 If the defendant rejects the offer, the plaintiff decides whether to give up or go to trial at a cost p to himself and d to the defendant. - 5 If the case goes to trial, the plaintiff wins amount x with probability $\gamma$ and otherwise wins nothing.
+Payoffs Figure 4 shows the payoffs.

-Payoffs

-Figure 4 shows the payoffs.
 Let $\gamma x < p$ , so the plaintiff's expected winnings are less than his marginal cost of going to trial.

-Figure 4 The Extensive Form for Nuisance Suits

-The perfect equilibrium is

-Plaintiff: Do nothing, Offer s, Give upDefendant: RejectOutcome: The plaintiff does not bring a suit.
+Figure 4 The Extensive Form for Nuisance Suits The perfect equilibrium is Plaintiff: Do nothing, Offer s, Give up Defendant: Reject Outcome: The plaintiff does not bring a suit.
 The equilibrium settlement offer s can be any positive amount.

-Introducing Risk Aversion

-Add a final move by Nature to decide who wins.
+Introducing Risk Aversion Add a final move by Nature to decide who wins.

 $\gamma x$ represented the expected value of the award.
 If both the defendant and the plaintiff are equally risk averse, $\gamma x$ can still represent the expected payoff from the award- one simply interprets x and 0 as the utility of the cash award and the utility of an award of 0, rather than as the actual cash amounts.

-If the defendant is more risk averse, the payoffs from $Go \ to \ trial$ would change to $(-c - p + \gamma x, -\gamma x - y - d)$ , where y represents the extra disutility of risk to the defendant.
+If the defendant is more risk averse, the payoffs from Go to trial would change to $(-c - p + \gamma x, -\gamma x - y - d)$ , where y represents the extra disutility of risk to the defendant.
 This, however, makes no difference to the equilibrium.

-Nuisance Suits II Using Sunk Costs Strategically

-Now change the order of moves.
-The plaintiff pays his lawyer the amount p in advance, with no refund if the case settles.

-This inability to obtain a refund actually helps the plaintiff, by changing the payoffs from the game so his payoff from Give up is -c-p, compared to $-c-p+\gamma x$ from Go to trial.
-Having sunk the legal costs, he will go to trial if $\gamma x > 0$ - that is, if he has any chance of success at all.
+Nuisance Suits II Using Sunk Costs Strategically Now change the order of moves.
+The plaintiff pays his lawyer the amount p in advance.
+This inability to obtain a refund actually helps the plaintiff, by changing the payoffs from the game so his payoff from Give up is -c - p, compared to $-c - p + \gamma x$ from Go to trial.
+Having sunk the legal costs, he will go to trial if $\gamma x > 0$ .
 This, in turn, means that the plaintiff would only prefer settlement to trial if $s > \gamma x$ .
 The defendant would prefer settlement to trial if $s < \gamma x + d$ , so there is a positive settlement range of $[\gamma x, \gamma x + d]$ within which both players are willing to settle.

-The exact amount of the settlement depends on the bargaining power of the parties, something to be examined in chapter 11.

-Here, allowing the plaintiff to make a take- it-orleave-it offer means that $s = \gamma x + d$ in equilibrium, and if $\gamma x + d > p + c$ , the nuisance suit will be brought even though $\gamma x .$

-Thus, the plaintiff is bringing the suit only because he can extort d, the amount of the defendant's legal costs.
+Here, allowing the plaintiff to make a take-it-or-leaveit offer means $s = \gamma x + d$ in equilibrium, and if $\gamma x + d > p + c$ , the nuisance suit will be brought even though $\gamma x .
+Thus, the plaintiff is bringing the suit only$ because he can extort <math>d, the amount of the defendant's legal costs. lf

-If

-$$-c - p + \gamma x + d \ge 0 \tag{1}$$

-then the perfect equilibrium is :
+$$-c - p + \gamma x + d \ge 0 \tag{1}$$ then the perfect equilibrium is :

-Plaintiff: Sue, Offer $s = \gamma x + d$ , Go to trial Defendant: Accept $s \leq \gamma x + d$ Outcome: Plaintiff sues and offers to settle, to which the defendant agrees.
+Plaintiff: Sue, Offer $s = \gamma x + d$ , Go to trial Defendant: Accept $s \le \gamma x + d$ Outcome: Plaintiff sues and offers to settle, to which the defendant agrees.
+Change the payoffs below appropriately to see how this works: